 High Press

 Peter Bosz places much value in being aggressive without the ball.
 This shows in PSV’s high pressure.
 Bosz usually wants his team to go man-to-man and intensely press the opposition.
-They almost use their high press as an attacking threat, scoring many goals from winning the ball in their high press.
+They almost use their high press as an attacking threat, scoring many goals from winning the ball high up the pitch.

 Low Press